saimachi/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS trainer guide - Migrating SQL databases to Azure.md

    The recommended option for hosting their gaming databases in Azure is to use Azure SQL Managed Instance in the Business Critical service tier.

    The customer expressed the desire to use a PaaS offering, if possible, and SQL MI provides a fully-managed platform, with the PaaS database service's benefits.
 In combination with the Database Migration Service, it provides a simple way to migrate their databases into Azure, with minimal downtime.
+SQL MI provides the VNet isolation and added security the customer has requested.

    Given the customer's large number of databases and the use of the Service broker feature, SQL MI provides an optimal solution, while also reducing the cost and management overhead associated with using SQL Server on VMs.
 The use of Service broker will prevent them from using SQL DB without first making changes to the database architecture.
-Also, SQL MI provides the VNet isolation and added security the customer has requested.
+Microsoft recently announced public preview support for *cross-instance* Service Broker message exchange.
+This means that if WWI deploys the same game to multiple Azure regions, they can enable communication between the databases residing on those separate instances.
+To enable this feature, WWI simply needs to establish a server trust group between the two instances that automates the key exchange procedure.

    The customer has stated that they do not have the infrastructure or database resources required to support their existing structure and do not wish to add more resources to the team.
 Their desire to reduce the amount of infrastructure they are managing and reduce costs moves the decision away from SQL on VMs.